 Experts say these deaths can nearly always be averted by taking simple precautions.

 Summer heat waves are becoming more frequent and increasingly intense.
 They put young and old, the physically active and the the sedentary at risk of a heat-related illness and death.

 Prevention starts with preparation.
 While being properly hydrated is always important, it can be lifesaving in summer heat.
-The bigger you are, the more time you spend outdoors and the more intensely you exercise, the more you should drink.• Don’t rely on thirst to tell you how much.
-A liter or two of water is needed to replace what is lost through sweat and respiration.
+The bigger you are, the more time you spend outdoors and the more intensely you exercise, the more you should drink.

 Young athletes at risk